 Donna Vowles – Stud Manager, Kiltinan Castle Stud

-Originally from Birmingham, Donna has always been a dedicated horsewoman and she graduated from the National Stud course in Newmarket with distinction and the distinguished Tim Dunlop Scholarship.
-Donna then spent time working at Owedeswell Manor Stud in Cheltenham, and Overbury Stud in Gloucestershire before joining the Watership Down Stud sales team.
+Originally from Birmingham, Donna has always been a dedicated horsewoman.
+She graduated from the National Stud course in Newmarket with distinction and won the Tim Dunlop Scholarship Award.
+Donna then spent time working at Owedeswell Manor Stud in Cheltenham and Overbury Stud in Gloucestershire before joining the Watership Down Stud sales team.
 She then spent 9 years working in America’s equine heartland, Kentucky, ending up as assistant broodmare manager at the world-renowned Lane’s End Farm.
 Donna became Stud Manager at Kiltinan Castle Stud in 2013.
 Her professionalism, knowledge and attention to detail make her an essential part of our team.